carlansell94/wii-u-usb-c-board/README.md

 * Board is a near drop-in replacement for the original - only a small amount of sanding inside the dock is required.
 * No alteration to the outside of the dock is necessary (unless you add a switch).

+A switchless version is also available, which removes the need to bridge the switch pads should you choose not to use one.

 Included in this repository are the KiCAD files for this design.
 If you're only interested in having the board manufactured, gerbers are available under 'releases'.

 Parts List: